kanishka-sehrawat/Library-Management-System/README.md

 AND DATEDIFF(CURRENT_DATE,ist.issued_date)>30 order by ist.issued_member_id;
 ```

-### TASK 14- Update booook status on return.
-**Write a query to update the status of books in the books table to "yes" when they are returned
+### query for:updating the status of books in the books table to "yes" when they are returned
-(based on enteries in the return_status table).**
 ```sql
 -- STORE PROCEDURE
 DELIMITER $$